keithmcnulty/siop-lec-workshop-2025/README.md

 ## Prework

+* Watch this [short video](https://keithmcnulty.github.io/siop-lec-workshop-2025/materials/video/orientation.mp4) I made, which will guide you through the workshop materials and the process of setting up and using Posit Cloud, a cloud-based version of RStudio.
+This is the platform we will be using for coding exercises during the workshop.
-* Use this [invite link](https://posit.cloud/spaces/688089/join?access_code=1qJ6zGSp4l9n-zAaGpjXE8OJhS3kwGJQPrDYhwbK) to access the course exercises which we will go through during the workshop.
+* Use this [invite link](https://posit.cloud/spaces/688089/join?access_code=1qJ6zGSp4l9n-zAaGpjXE8OJhS3kwGJQPrDYhwbK) to access the course exercises on Posit Cloud which we will go through during the workshop.
-* As part of this process, you may be asked to create an account on Posit Cloud if you don't already have one.
-Go ahead and do so.
-* If you are not familiar with the RStudio programming environment, watch the following [short video](https://youtu.be/tHHhVeQgYOU?si=7gYQoZFuuOcaSRFx) which will help to orient you on the various components of the display.
 * *Optional:* Review the module on [R fundamentals](https://keithmcnulty.github.io/siop-lec-workshop-2025/materials/talks/1-preliminaries.html#1) or read [this book chapter](https://peopleanalytics-regression-book.org/the-basics-of-the-r-programming-language.html) to ensure that you have a basic familiarity with how R works.